-Jennifer Grundberg received her associates in vocal performance at Texas Christian University where she was the Nordan Fine Arts Scholarship recipient.
-She received her Bachelor of Secondary Choral Education from Brigham Young University.
+Jennifer Grundberg received her associates in vocal performance at Texas Christian University where where she was the Nordan Fine Arts Scholarship recipient, and her Bachelor of Secondary Choral Education from Brigham Young University.
 She is a former high school choir director for the Fort Worth ISD.
-Mrs. Grundberg has given private vocal instruction for six years, and specializes in preparing students for Texas UIL All-State Choir competition, UIL Solo and Ensemble Competition, musical, pop show and college auditions.
-She truly believes that classical singing should be used to create a strong vocal foundation.
+Mrs. Grundberg has given private vocal instruction for eight years, and specializes in preparing students for Texas UIL All-State Choir competition, UIL Solo and Ensemble Competition, musical, pop show and college auditions.
+She truly believes that classical singing is necessary to create a strong vocal foundation.

-Mrs. Grundberg is also a former member of the Texas All-State Mixed Choir, the North Texas Oratorio Society, Texas Christian University Chorale, BYU Concert Choir, Chicago Chamber Choir and the Arlington Masters Chorale.
-She currently sings with Consono Houston.
+Mrs. Grundberg is also a former member of the Texas All-State Mixed Choir, the North Texas Oratorio Society, Texas Christian University Chorale, BYU Concert Choir, Chicago Chamber Choir and the Arlington Masters Chorale and Consono Houston.
 Mrs. Grundberg lives in League City with her extremely musical husband and their four crazy children.
 She looks forward to a great year with Clear Lake High School!

 Dr. Jimmy White has taught private voice, piano, composition, and music theory for 33 years.
 A 1985 graduate of Clear Lake High School, Dr. White’s undergraduate degree is a Bachelors of Arts in Music from Rice University and his Master’s degree is from Southwestern University in Music Education and Music History.
 He then received his teaching credentials from the University of Southern California, and earned his Doctorate in Music Performance and Education from Juilliard.
 Besides private lessons, Dr. White has taught elementary and high school music, worked as a principal at a fine arts magnet school, and was an adjucnt instructor at the Julliard School of Music.